Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 Essentially this is where the emphasis in the training is on velocity.

-It might also include heavier plyometric actions, where the velocity drops or the ground contact time is long — i.e. low reps of medicine ball throws with heavier balls, like 20+lbs, which lowers the stretching shortening cycle and emphasizes more strength over speed.
+It might also include heavier plyometric actions, where the velocity drops considerably or the ground contact time is long — i.e. low reps of medicine ball throws with heavier balls, like 20+lbs, which lowers the stretch shortening cycle and emphasizes more strength over speed.

-Ultimately these are kind of the two sub-sets of this type of training that I break into their own grouping.
+Ultimately these are kind of the two subsets of this type of training that I break into their own grouping under the "Explosive Power" type.

 2. Muscular Strength